svt/viquse/README.md

 ## Configuration
 Viquse is a spring boot app and as such can be configured in different ways, see https://docs.spring.io/spring-boot/docs/1.2.2.RELEASE/reference/html/boot-features-external-config.html.
-The easiest way is to create a application.yml/application.properties in the directory where viquse is started or to use environment variables.
+The easiest way is to create a application.yml/application.properties in the directory where viquse is started (note : this might not work if run with `gradle bootRun`) or to use environment variables.

 ### Database